spring-projects/spring-amqp-samples/README.md

 SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Maven projects.

+The basic HelloWorld sample has two versions (with synchronous and asynchronous consumers).
+Both have two Java classes called `Producer` and `Consumer` with main methods to launch.
+Run the producer first and ensure that the broker is already running.

 The Stocks sample has a UI that can be launched as a Java main, and a daemon server process with the same properties.
 You can run them from an IDE easily.
 Run the `Server` and then the `Client` and you should